The Dual Space \(\mathcal{X}^*\)

 For any Banach space \(\mathcal{X}\), no matter how exotic, \(\mathcal{X}^*\) is guaranteed to:

-Both facts will be used repeatedly: the first drives uniqueness of weak limits in the next chapter, the second is
+Both facts will be used repeatedly.
+The first drives uniqueness of weak limits once we turn to

 The Double Dual and Reflexive Spaces